wrutkowski/Swift.ai.start/README.md

 ---

-## VIPER Module Structure
+## MVVM Module Structure

-Each module follows the VIPER architecture pattern:
+Each module follows the MVVM architecture pattern:

-- **View**: SwiftUI view responsible for UI rendering
+- **View**: SwiftUI view responsible for UI rendering and user interactions
+- **ViewModel**: Manages the view's state and business logic, uses @Published properties
-- **Interactor**: Contains business logic and communicates with data sources
+- **Interactor**: Contains data layer logic and communicates with external sources
-- **Presenter**: Mediates between View and Interactor, prepares data for presentation
-- **Entity**: Data models used by the Interactor and Presenter
+- **Entity**: Data models used by the ViewModel and Interactor

-- **Router**: Handles navigation and module creation
+Navigation is handled using native SwiftUI `NavigationStack` and `NavigationLink` with `navigationDestination`.

-## Creating a New VIPER Module
+## Creating a New MVVM Module

 To create a new module, follow this structure:

 1. Create a new folder under `Sources/Modules/`
-2. Add the VIPER components (View, Interactor, Presenter, Entity, Router)
+2. Add the MVVM components (View, ViewModel, Interactor, Entity)
-3. Implement the module's functionality following the VIPER pattern
+3. Implement the module's functionality following the MVVM pattern
+4. Use `NavigationStack` and `NavigationLink` for navigation between views

 ## Customizing the Project